E3 2010: How did this one compare for you personally?

 I wrote amore in-depth analysisof the way Nintendo did things last week, but for the purpose of this article all you need to know is that Nintendo is about the hardcore fans again.
 And as someone who mourned and then got over its loss when it left gaming behind - but still always missedthe particular brand of joyous awesome only Nintendo could do - that made this my favourite E3 in a very, very long time.

 Everyone else?
-This unfortunately is where I must acknowledge that this E3 wasn%26rsquo;t really a particularly good one.
-Microsoft could have excited me if it hadn%26rsquo;t glossed over its best material in fourteen seconds flat, in order to get to a load of already out-dated motion control embarrassment (seriously, what is that Crytek exclusive, and why don%26rsquo;t we know anything significantabout Fable III that we didn%26rsquo;t know a year ago?).
+This unfortunately is where I must acknowledge that this E3 wasn’t really a particularly good one.
+Microsoft could have excited me if it hadn’t glossed over its best material in fourteen seconds flat, in order to get to a load of already out-dated motion control embarrassment (seriously, what is that Crytek exclusive, and why don’t we know anything significantabout Fable III that we didn’t know a year ago?).

 Above: Seriously, this trailer might as well have not been there

-Yeah, it wasn%26rsquo;t a stunning E3 when looked at objectively.
-It wasn%26rsquo;t even a particularly great one.
-But E3 isn%26rsquo;t about being objective.
-It%26rsquo;s about getting excited.
+Yeah, it wasn’t a stunning E3 when looked at objectively.
+It wasn’t even a particularly great one.
+But E3 isn’t about being objective.
+It’s about getting excited.
 And for me,despite the above-listed crap, itwas seriously bloody exciting.

 But how about you?
 How did this E3 compare to previous ones for you?
 What was the best bit ?
 What was the worst?
 And which E3 is your favourite so far, and why?
 Give me your anecdontes, give me your fanboyism and give me your gleeful child-like excitement.
 For they, surely, are the whole point of E3.